FIND DNP PROGRAMS

 students may take six to seven semesters.

-Students enrolled in the MSN-to-DNP Adult/Gerontology Acute Care Nurse Practitioner program at Mercer University
+Students enrolled in the MSN to DNP Adult/Gerontology Acute Care Nurse Practitioner program at

 can graduate after six semesters.
 The program involves fifty-five credit hours, including 780 post-master's practice hours.